Jamie McGeechan aka Little Fire is a singer-songwriter from Ayr, Scotland.

 Performing around the world Jamie has previously appeared at New York Tartan Week, the Ohio Scottish Games, The Camperdown Burns Festival in Australia, the London Burns Club, Blueballs Festival, Latitude Festival and Celtic Connections.

-Jamie made history in being the first musician gifted the opportunity to record inside Burns Cottage which gave birth to a record entitled Roots capturing the very essence of the origins of Burns, his roots in the fertile Ayrshire earth.
+Jamie made history in being the first musician to record inside Burns Cottage in Alloway which gave birth to a record entitled Roots capturing the very essence of the origins of Burns, his roots in the fertile Ayrshire earth.

 A follow up album to High Hopes is currently in production to be released in 2018.